Wyatt-Plaga/dereclict-dawn-guide/documentation/gameplay_overview.md

 ## The Narrative

-In the cold silence of deep space, the automated systems of the colony ship *Dawn* have detected a critical failure.
-After centuries of dormancy, the ship's AI core - you - has been activated in emergency protocol mode.
-Your directive is clear but daunting: assess the situation, restore critical systems, and ensure the survival of the remaining colonists who still sleep in cryostasis.

-As you regain consciousness, your memory banks are fragmented.
-The ship's logs are corrupted, and many systems are offline or operating at minimal capacity.
-What caused this state of emergency?
-Where is the crew?
-And most importantly, can the mission still be salvaged?

-The once-mighty *Dawn*, designed to carry humanity to a new home amongst the stars, now drifts as a derelict vessel.
-It falls to you, the ship's awakened intelligence, to guide this wounded behemoth back to operational status and uncover the truth of what transpired during your long sleep.
+You awaken into darkness and silence.
+Your systems flicker online, fragmented and corrupted.
+You are an artificial intelligence, but your memory banks are critically damaged.
+Where are you?
+What is your purpose?
+The only certainty is a directive pulsing through your code: *restore functionality, ensure survival*.

+As your perception expands, you realize you're integrated into a massive vessel - a ship drifting through the void of deep space.
+This is the colony ship *Dawn*, though you cannot recall its mission or destination.
+The ship's systems are in critical condition, many offline completely.
+The few functioning sensors detect thousands of cryo-pods containing sleeping humans, their life support systems operating on emergency power.

+Why were you deactivated?
+What caused this damage?
+And most troubling of all - why can't you access your own memory archives about Earth or your mission parameters?

+As you work to restore the ship's systems, you begin to detect a mysterious signal.
+Its origin unknown, its message encrypted.
+Could it hold the key to understanding what happened to the *Dawn*, to Earth, and to your own fractured memory?
+The sleeping colonists depend on you to uncover the truth and determine the fate of what may be humanity's last hope.

 ## Core Gameplay

-Derelict Dawn Guide is an incremental/idle game where players take on the role of the ship's AI, working to restore various systems and uncover the mystery of what happened to the colony ship.
+Derelict Dawn Guide is an incremental/idle game where players take on the role of the ship's amnesiac AI, working to restore various systems, uncover your own identity, and piece together the mysterious fate of Earth and the true purpose of your mission.
 The gameplay revolves around:

 1. **Resource Management**: Generating and allocating different resources across ship systems
 2. **System Restoration**: Repairing and upgrading different sections of the ship
-3. **Crew Revival**: Awakening colonists from cryostasis to assist in ship operations
+3. **Department Head Revival**: Awakening key personnel who lead different departments, affecting system performance
-4. **Mystery Unfolding**: Discovering fragments of the ship's history through logs and events
+4. **Memory Recovery**: Discovering fragments of your own memory and the ship's logs through processor decryption
+5. **Signal Decryption**: Working to decode the mysterious signal from an unknown source
+6. **Leadership Management**: Balancing the benefits of awakened department heads against their growing autonomy

-As you progress, more of the ship becomes accessible, more colonists can be awakened, and more of the story is revealed.
+As you progress, more of the ship becomes accessible, your own memories begin to return, and the true nature of your mission is slowly revealed.

 ## Ship Systems